 Most wearable companies are not solely active in healthcare wearables but also manufacture other types of electronic devices.

 The industry is currently dominated by a few giant tech companies.
 While they have massive resources and capabilities, health monitoring is often a small afterthought for these companies.

 In the background, a few other specialized manufacturers are also trying to show that focus and dedication to their client's needs can overcome the scattershot approach of tech giants.

 The market for wearable medical devices is expected to grow by 13.67% CAGR until 2027.

 Best Wearable Health Tracking Stocks

-Apple is of course best known for its iPhone smartphone series, as well as computers, laptops, tablets and other consumer electronic products.
+Apple is best known for its iPhone smartphone series, as well as computers, laptops, tablets, and other consumer electronic products.
 It is also a leader in wearables, especially smartwatches.